 \begin{proof} The proof follows the argument by Farb and Margalit~\cite[Theorem 4.4]{Farb--Margalit12} for orientable surfaces.

-Note that, from Ivanov~\cite{Ivanov87} (see also Szepietowski~\cite[Theorem 6.1]{Szepietowski08}), we know that the usual curve graph $\mathcal{C}(N)$ is path-connected.
-We will prove the proposition by induction on the number of punctures $p$.
-If $p\leq 2$, let $a, b$ be any pair of vertices of $\mathcal{NC}(N)$.
-Since $\mathcal{C}(N)$ is path-connected, we can take a geodesic path $a=c_{0},c_{1},\cdots,c_{n-1},c_{n}=b$ in $\mathcal{C}(N)$.
+Note that, from Ivanov~\cite{Ivanov87} (see also Szepietowski~\cite[Theorem 6.1]{Szepietowski08}), we know that the usual curve graph $\mathcal{C}(N)$ is connected.
+We will prove the proposition by induction on the number of boundary components $f$.
+If $f\leq 1$, let $a, b$ be any pair of vertices of $\mathcal{NC}(N)$.
+Since $\mathcal{C}(N)$ is connected, we can take a geodesic path $a=c_{0},c_{1},\cdots,c_{n-1},c_{n}=b$ in $\mathcal{C}(N)$.
 Suppose that $c_{i}$ is a separating curve in $N$, and $N\setminus c_{i}=F'\cup F''$.
-As we take a geodesic path, $c_{i-1}$ and $c_{i+1}$ should intersect, and they are included in the same connected component $F'$.
-Both $F'$ and $F''$ have positive genus because $p\leq 1$; hence, we can take a nonseparating curve $d$ in $F''$ and replace the separating curve $c_{i}$ with it.
+As we take a geodesic path, the vertices $c_{i-1}$ and $c_{i+1}$ must intersect, and they are included in the same connected component $F'$.
+Both $F'$ and $F''$ have positive genus because $f\leq 1$.
+Hence, we can take a nonseparating curve $d$ in $F''$ and replace the separating curve $c_{i}$ with it.
 By repeating this argument for every separating curve in the geodesic, we obtain a path in $\mathcal{NC}(N)$ that connects $a$ and $b$.

-For the induction on $p$, we assume $p\geq 2$ and proceed as above.
-The only problem is that a separating curve $c_{i}$ bounds a subsurface $F''$ of genus $0$.
-In this case, the other subsurface $F'$ containing $c_{i-1}$ and $c_{i+1}$ is a nonorientable surface of genus $g$ that has at most $p-2$ punctures.
+For the induction on $f$, we assume that $f\geq 2$ and proceed as above.
+The only problem is that a separating curve $c_{i}$ may bound a subsurface $F''$ of genus $0$.
+In this case, the other subsurface $F'$ containing $c_{i-1}$ and $c_{i+1}$ is a nonorientable surface of genus $g$ that has at most $f-2$ boundary components.
 By induction, we can find a path connecting $c_{i-1}$ and $c_{i+1}$, and we replace $c_{i}$ by the corresponding sequence. \end{proof}